 Figure 8.10.
-A hand-sketched profile of the west wall of Unit 6.
-A properly drafted profile will be included in the final report.
+Profile of the west wall of Unit 6.
+Drawn by Ariel Terpstra.

-Unit Number: 7 Coordinates: N17 E20 Excavators: Bianca Fernandez, Adam Richards Dates of Excavation: 14 July, 2010- 15 July 2010
+Unit Number: 7 Coordinates: N17 E20

+Excavators: Bianca Fernandez, Adam Richards Dates of Excavation: 14 July, 2010- 15 July 2010

 The location for this unit was chosen because it could have had some activity as the family walked to and from the barn.
 In addition, the land and vegetation seemed to be a bit different from the surrounding area, so it was decided that it would be a good place to set up a unit.
 The unit matrix was excavated at first using a shovel to clear the active humus layer and grass (level 0 to level 1) but the rest of the levels were trowel skimmed, about 4 cm per unit.
 A Constant Volume Sample (CVS) of 1 liter (1L) was taken at the SW corner of the unit for every level, beginning from Level 2 up to level 6.
 The soil recovered during the entire excavation was screened through quarter inch (1/4in) mesh.
 The soil was described using the 10YR Munsell Color Chart.
 Starting at Level 2, it was decided that it would be easier to level the entire unit instead of trying to work with the natural slope of the land.
-In unit 2, the excavators tried to follow the natural slope and ended up leveling the entire unit...
+In unit 2, the excavators tried to follow the natural slope and ended up leveling the entire unit.
 The goal for the measurement difference was 4 cm.
 The datum for this unit was in the southwest (SW) corner.
 Levels 0-6 were excavated on July 14, 2010.
 The western wall profile was done on July 15, 2010.